 ../

-In the realm of system programming, memory safety has always been a nightmare for C/C++ programmers.
-A simple malloc or free can bury hidden dangers leading to program crashes, data corruption, or even security vulnerabilities.
-Today, we will explore how to use Haskell to tame these memory beasts, achieving memory safety guarantees similar to Rust.
+In the field of systems programming, memory safety has always been a nightmare for C/C++ programmers.
+A simple `malloc` or `free` can plant hidden dangers that lead to program crashes, data corruption, or even security vulnerabilities.
+Today, we will explore how to use Haskell to tame these memory monsters, even achieving memory safety guarantees similar to Rust.

-First, let’s start with some unsafe C code.
-Below are three functions: creating a matrix, filling the matrix with random floating-point numbers, and matrix multiplication.
-Since the matrix is created using malloc, it can be destroyed directly using free.
+Let's start with some not-so-safe C code.
+Below are three functions: creating a matrix, filling a matrix with random floating-point numbers, and matrix multiplication.
+Because the matrix is created with the `malloc` function, to destroy the matrix, simply use `free`.

 #include <stdlib.h>